 Normally companies feel bad about shamelessly plugging themselves but that's usually because they aren't offering something that actually fixes the problem at hand.
 We never feel bad because we are proud of what we offer and know that it solves a big problem for Vegas locals.

-Our company, Plug In Vegas, is a membership based service that once you join you get comp tickets to shows in town completely free.
+Our company, Plug In Vegas, is a membership based service that once you join you get comp tickets to shows and events in town completely free.
 We have hundreds of different shows and events every month for you to choose from and once you are a member, they are all free.
-Our two-person membership is $9 per month and with that, you get two free tickets to shows and events in town every single day.
+Our two-person membership is $8 per month and our four-person membership is $10 per month.

-That means for $9, you and a friend can go to 30 different shows and events a month if you want without ever opening your wallet or purse again.
-We also have a four person membership for families for $14 a month that gets you four free tickets every single day.
+That means for $10, you and three friends can go to 30 different shows and events a month if you want without ever opening your wallet or purse again.

 With us, you can check out a ton of awesome shows in town without breaking the bank.
 Our shows are always changing and we are always seeking out new and exciting things for you to do.
 Our shows are a great mix of shows on and off the strip, comedy clubs, concerts, production shows, magic shows, community events, sporting events, community theater, and more.